M4A1Predator/SimpleToDoList/Readme.md

 #### Error repsonse:
 	Code : 500
 	{
-		"err": "Cannot add to do item"
+		"msg": "Cannot add to do item"
 	}

 ---------------------------------